naveens33/ctreport-selenium/README.md

 # CT Report for Selenium

-ctreport-selenium is a simple, creative and customizable report for selenium software testing using Python.
+ctreport-selenium is a simple, creative and customizable report for selenium automation testing using Python.

 ### Installation and Usage